aljedaxi/zettel/pages/SYSTEM ONE.md

-- TODO HOW DO WE DEFINE OUR ENVIRONMENT? a function of zuhandenheit? a function of spacetime?
+- TODO HOW DO WE DEFINE OUR [[environment]] ? a function of zuhandenheit? a function of spacetime?